khaled-kh/qtGIL/README.md

 - Qt classes are licensed under LGPL (with contributions under different licenses), [reference](http://doc.qt.io/qt-5/licensing.html)

+**Legal**

 - This work is licensed under MIT License

 - Qt LGPL License does not affect this work since it is a dependency, unmodified & not part of this work

+- This work is an extention to qtGUI not a derivative of it